AlexMercedCoder/datalakehousehelp/src/content/docs/guides/optimization/02-partitioning.md

 ---
-title: Clustering Data
+title: Partitioning Data
-description: A guide to what is clustering and best practices.
+description: A guide to what is paritioning and best practices.
 ---